Open-CSP/open-csp/.github/README.md

 ## Requirements

-To install the Open CSP framework, the following need to be installed:
+To install the Open CSP framework, the following needs to be installed:
-- php version >=7.4 <8
+- PHP version >=7.4 <8
-- composer version >=2
+- Composer version >=2
 - Mediawiki version 1.35
 - ElasticSearch version 6.8